Yoon Park: Career

 Yoon began his entertainment career as a drummer for the band Can't Play Well (Korean: 못 노는 애들), which won the Bronze Prize at the 34th MBC Campus Song Festival in 2010.
 When his contract with agency S.M.
 Entertainment expired, he joined JYP Entertainment in 2013.
 Yoon had starring roles in the television dramas What Happens to My Family?
 (2014) and Flower of Queen (2015).

 In June 2021, Yoon signed with new agency H& Entertainment.

+Personal life

+On May 3, 2023, Yoon announced his marriage by writing a handwritten letter through his personal SNS account.
+Yoon and model Kim Soo-bin married on September 2, 2023, in Seoul in presence of friends and family.